janneri/bots-of-black-friday/README.md

 "LEFT"
 ```

 The game ticks in about 1 second.
 If you  have about 1 second to

+### Admin instructions

+The following are only needed for the administrator of the game server.

-### How to create a new map
+#### How to create a new map

 ```
 sudo mkdir -m 777 -p /bobf-maps